Gant/Gant/README_Install.txt

 or

-        bzr branch lp:gant
+        bzr branch lp:gant Gant_Trunk

 to get a branch.
-(If you are going to actively develop Gant, you almost certainly want to have a shared repository in which this mirror branch is kept so that you can then make feature branches.)
+(If you are going to actively develop Gant, you almost certainly want to have a shared repository in which this mirror branch is kept so that you can then make feature branches from it.)

 Gradle is used as the build system for Gant, so you will need to set the gant_installPath property in ~/.gradle/gradle.properties so you can install